 In order to guarantee such diversity, we welcome paper submissions in English from both senior and junior scholars and researchers.
 Limited amount of travel fellowships, this year with special focus on candidates from the countries of Central, South-Eastern and Eastern Europe, will be available for participants based on their statement of interest in financial support.
 No registration fee is required, however, please note that the organizers do not provide any coverage of travel and accommodation expenses without the above mentioned fellowship application.

 All accepted papers will be published in a collective compendium, which will be already completed by the time of the conference itself.
-Participants are required to submit their full and finalized papers to EasyChair by September 16, 2019.
+Participants are required to submit their full and finalized papers to EasyChair until September 27, 2019 (an extended deadline).
 These contributions can be submitted in two different formats:

 In case of further questions, please do not hesitate and contact us via firstname.lastname@example.org.

-November 10, 2019: Submussion of revised final version of papers (short and long papers)
+November 10, 2019: Submission of revised final version of papers (short and long papers)